Key takeaways:

 Not urinating (due to dehydration)

-Symptoms that don’t improve or worsen after 1-2 weeks
+Symptoms that don’t improve or get worse after 1-2 weeks

-These could be signs and symptoms of a severe illness or mean something else is causing your symptoms.
-You may also be developing a complication or an additional medical issue due to the flu infection.
+These could be signs and symptoms of a severe illness.
+Or they could mean something else is causing your symptoms.
+You may also be developing a complication or an additional medical issue from the flu infection.
 Examples of flu complications include bronchitis and pneumonia.

 Some adults are at higher risk for flu-related complications, including those who: